-- Financial aid award letters help students understand the cost of attendance at a particular school.
+- Financial aid award letters help students understand the cost of attendance at a school.

-- When comparing these offers, students should consider the amount awarded, interest rates, and repayment options.
+- When comparing offers, consider the amount awarded, interest rates, and repayment options.

 - Students can accept offers in full or reject a portion to keep borrowing to a minimum.

-If you complete a Free Application for Federal Student Aid (FAFSA), you can expect to receive financial aid award letters in the mail from colleges and universities you've been accepted to.
+Once you complete the Free Application for Federal Student Aid (FAFSA), you can expect to receive financial aid award letters in the mail from colleges and universities you've been accepted to.
 According to the College Board, undergraduates received an average of $14,800 in financial aid in 2020-21.

-In this article, you can learn how to read and compare these financial aid award letters, determine the difference between common financial aid sources, and decide what questions you should ask each of your prospective schools.
+In this guide, you'll learn how to read financial aid award letters, compare offers, and determine the difference between common financial aid sources.

 What Is a Financial Aid Award Letter?